FabienRoger/WInfoForTwitter/README.md

 The performance of the algorithm is good enough if you keep in mind that 3 sentences are given to the user.
 Further experiments are needed to confirm that it is the case in "real world" scenario (all 3 sentences should be considered, and tweets should not be created based on what is on Wikipedia, but captured in the wild).

-We chose the small model because it seems to be as good as the big one while running faster and having a lower footprint in memory.
+I chose the **small model** because it seems to be as good as the big one while running faster and having a lower footprint in memory.
 The performance of the clustering of algorithm of faiss seems are not good enough to be used here.

 ### Footnotes